scijava/jgo/README.md

 * The source is, oddly, part of [bnd](https://github.com/bndtools/bnd) rather than in the [jpm4j organization](https://github.com/jpm4j) anywhere, which is not a good sign, modularity-wise.

-## FAQ

-__Q:__
-Why is startup so slow?

-__A:__
-The Maven bootstrapper needs to download JARs from the Internet into `~/.m2/repository`.
-Then the script copies the JARs into a temporary directory.
-Then the main class inference and autocompletion logic scans them.
-In the future, we could cache this work so that subsequent invocations with the same endpoint are speedy.